 Introduction to Oil and Gas Industry

-In this introduction, learn about the three key sectors in oil and gas, the current state of the industry, the future outlook and more
+Learn about the three key sectors in oil and gas, the current state of the industry and future outlook

 Uncovering the oil and gas industry

-Considered to be the biggest sector in the world in terms of dollar value, the oil and gas industry is a global powerhouse employing hundreds of thousands of workers worldwide as well as generating hundreds of billions of dollars globally each year.
+Considered being the biggest sector in the world in terms of dollar value, the oil and gas sector is a global powerhouse using hundreds of thousands of workers worldwide and generating hundreds of billions of dollars globally each year.
 In regions which house the major NOCs, these oil and gas companies are so vital they often contribute a significant amount towards national GDP.

 In this introduction to the oil and gas industry, we provide a snapshot of the petroleum sector.